linkerd/website/linkerd.io/content/2/tasks/books.md

 ```

 The `name` refers to the FQDN of your Kubernetes service,
-`webapp.default.svc.cluster.local` in this instance.
+`webapp.booksapp.svc.cluster.local` in this instance.
 Linkerd uses the `Host`
 header of requests to associate service profiles with requests.
 When the proxy
-sees a `Host` header of `webapp.default.svc.cluster.local`, it will use that to
+sees a `Host` header of `webapp.booksapp.svc.cluster.local`, it will use that to
 look up the service profile's configuration.

 Routes are simple conditions that contain the method (`GET` for example) and a